 1. Complete the Westfield State CLEP Registration form online.

 You can also print and complete the below form and mail:

 2. Wait for a confirmation email or phone call from our office.

 3. Once your testing date has been confirmed, please visit http://clep.collegeboard.org/register/exam to register for the exam.

 4. Print your Ticket ID and payment receipt and bring them with you on the day of the exam.
 Please make sure your ticket states the correct exam you would like to take.

 Westfield State University offers students with military experience the opportunity to receive graduation credit for this experience.
-Official documentation of military experience must be submitted to the Division of Graduate and Continuing Education Office for evaluation.
+Official documentation of military experience must be submitted to the College of Graduate and Continuing Education Office for evaluation.

 Students may receive 3 credit hours in movement science electives for their Basic Training, if they have served a minimum of 9 consecutive months of active duty in the armed forces.
 Students must submit a Form DD214 documenting this period of service.
 Students in the National Guard may apply for this credit only if the period of active duty began January 1, 1995 or later.

 To apply for credit for other types of military experience, students must submit official copies of Form DD295, the AARTS transcript, or the SMART transcript.
 These are the only military documents that Westfield accepts as the equivalent of an official transcript.
 The Form DD295 must be completed and signed by the student’s commanding officer in accordance with the course codes and specifications published in the current issue of the American Council on Education’s Guide to the Evaluation of Educational Experiences in the Armed Services.
 Effective May 1, 2003, new Massachusetts Quinn Bill legislation prohibits criminal justice majors from receiving credit for military experience.
 Credit for military experience is treated as community college-level course work and is subject to all College policies regarding other transfer course work.